October 23, 2020 / How To

 latched silver wire hoop around a plastic cylinder with rawhide mallet

 Now that you have the basic technique of making hoop earrings down, you can add beads or charms to spice them up.
 Create a fringe or just slip on a single charm.
 Check out the video below to see the process of how to make simple wire hoop earrings.
+And buy our hoop earring making kit now!

 How to Make Wire Hook Clasps